david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **Phase 1: Issue Discovery** 🔍

-**🕵️ Guided Investigation: Teaching AI to Analyze Problems**
+**🕵️ Guided Investigation: AI Problem Analysis**

-Direct your AI assistant to investigate the styling issue.
+Direct the AI assistant to investigate the styling issue.
 This demonstrates how to guide AI through problem analysis and root cause identification.

-**What this phase achieves**: Shows how to prompt AI for technical investigation while maintaining human oversight of the discovery process.
+**What this phase achieves**: Demonstrates prompting AI for technical investigation while maintaining human oversight of the discovery process.

 **User Prompt:**
 ```